biswas-12/biswas-12/README.md

 ### 🌟 About Me
 🎓 I'm a final-year **Computer Science and Engineering** student passionate about **Cloud Technologies**, **DevOps Practices**, and **Continuous Learning**.
-🌱 I love exploring emerging technologies, building real-world projects, contributing to communities, and sharing knowledge.
+✨ I enjoy exploring emerging technologies and building communities
-✨ My journey is fueled by **curiosity, creativity, and collaboration**.

 ---